Bobcares

 11. Navigate to the administrative template we wish to customize under “Computer Configuration” or “User Configuration” to handle the new Group Policy settings described in the imported ADMX files.

-12. Configure the required Group Policy settings in the editor’s right pane.
+12. Then, configure the required Group Policy settings in the editor’s right pane.

-13. Close the editor once we complete modifying the settings, and the changes will deploy to the appropriate machines and users on the network.
+13. Finally, after modifying the settings, close the editor.
+The changes will be deployed to the appropriate machines and users on the network.

 By importing ADMX files into Group Policy, administrators may expand the capabilities of their existing Group Policy infrastructure by adding new settings and policies.